 1) If using canned chickpeas, rinse with water and transfer to a saucepan.
 Add ½ teaspoon baking soda and water to cover chickpeas.
 Bring to a boil and simmer at a soft boil for 30 - 40 min.
-Turn heat off and let cool.
+Turn heat off and let cool for a few minutes.

-2) If using dried chickpeas (really the easiest way for this recipe), add 1 pound dried chickpeas to a crock pot, cover with water at least two inches above the beans, add a strip of kombu seaweed (optional but helps cook faster, makes beans easier to digest, gives smoother consistency, etc.), cook over night (about 9 to 11 hours) on high.
+2) If using dried chickpeas (really the easiest way for this recipe), add 1 pound dried chickpeas to a crock pot, cover with water at least two inches above the beans, add a strip of kombu seaweed (optional but helps cook faster, makes beans easier to digest, helps eliminate gas, gives smoother consistency, etc.), cook overnight (about 12 - 13 hours) on high.

 3) Drain softened chickpeas.
 If using the crockpot method, drain off the seaweed into the sink first and then use a strainer to finish the job.
 Rinse chickpeas.

 4) Put chickpeas in a food processor.
 Add the remaining ingredients and process until smooth.
 Enjoy with fruit or as a topping for pancakes, waffles, and crepes.
 Add a bit more maple syrup and possibly milk to make it the right consistency for frosting is desired.
 Refrigerate up to 5 days then freeze.